This is the 2013 Constitution. One may wish to visit the current [[Constitution]] or the [[2012 Constitution]] to see what’s changed.

 – Questions of fitness for membership will be determined by the General Assembly.

-– Prospective members are expected to adhere to the constitution and follow the values of the Philly Socialists.
+– Prospective members are expected to adhere to the constitution, follow the values of the Philly Socialists, and sign a membership card expressing this conviction.

 ==== B. Rights of members and expectations of the collective. ====